ASTM D999 Vibration Testing of Shipping Containers

-- All resonant responses and any observations that may assist in correct interpretation of results or lead to improvements in the design of the container, interior packaging, or product.
+- All resonant responses and any observations that may assist with the correct interpretation of results or lead to improvements in the design of the container, interior packaging, or product.

 - Statement of whether or not the specimen(s) complied with the requirements of the applicable specification.

-- For Methods A1 and A2, describe any adjustments made to the test frequency during the test.
+- For Methods A1 and A2, a description of any adjustments made to the test frequency during the test.